 If you can’t, take the brave move to start a long journey down the meaningful road to purpose, calling, and mission.
 You won’t regret it.

-That level of surrender, though, is investing in a reward far greater than you can calculate on your P&L. It’s an eternal reward and it’s worth giving up everything you have for.
+That level of surrender, though, is investing in a reward far greater than you can calculate on your P&L. It’s an eternal reward, and it’s worth giving up everything you have.